epsrc-abcd/abcd-website/event/README.md

 >> Theoretical content is welcome as long as its relevance to
 >> programming practice is made clear.

+>> **Dynamic vs. static typing.** Languages with gradual or dynamic
+     behavioural typing.
+Application domains where static typing is impractical or where parts of the protocol are hard to enforce statically.

 >> **Dependent session types**.
 Value-dependency in protocols is common:
      an SMTP session for example starts with a negotiation of buffer sizes and features supported by the server.
 Relatedly, what kind of